israelmarcos-developer/authLogin-Phoenix/README.md

 ## 💻 Projeto

-Esse projeto foi construído para autenticar os usuários cadastrados na plataforma.
-Foi implementado o guardianJWT para garantir a autenticidade e segurança dos dados no processo de login.
+This project was built to authenticate users registered on the platform.
+GuardianJWT has been implemented to ensure the authenticity and security of data in the login process.

-## Como utilizar?
+## How to use?

-1. Baixe esse repositório e com o seu o terminal, entre no diretório auth_phoenix e execute os passos descritos no README
+1. Download this repository and with your terminal, enter the auth_phoenix directory and perform the steps described in the README

-2. No diratório backoffice/login Execute index.html em LiveServer
+2. In the backoffice/login directory Run index.html in LiveServer

 ## :memo: Licença